phi-grib/Data_curation/README.md

 ## Quickstarting

-Data curation provides a command-line interface (CLI), curate.py, which allows for a fast and easy to implement curation of a file containing, an least, molecules with SMILES and an identifier (CAS, EC, name of the molecule, internal id etc...).
+Data curation provides a command-line interface (CLI), dataset_curation.py, which allows for a fast and easy to implement curation of a file containing, at least, molecules with SMILES and an identifier (CAS, EC, name of the molecule, internal id etc...).

 You can run the following commands from any terminal, in a computer where Data curation has been installed and the environment (datacuration) was activated (`source activate datacuration` in Linux).